 is alerted by the full moon to ceremoniously sing to the lunar giant.

 The willy wagtail (Rhipidura leucophrys) is a woodland songbird, a familiar sound in the Australian bush.
 Singing through the night especially on a full moon.
 Willy wagtail worships that bright lunar shine, he sings to celebrate her presence.

-The songs of this nightingale are joyful, enticing inspiration and creativity.
+The songs of this nightingale are joyful like the peacock, enticing inspiration and creativity.
 Willy wagtail reminds us to be cheerful, to proclaim our zest for life.
-A truly divine bird giving us the gift of healing through song and sound.
+A truly divine bird gives us the gift of healing through song and sound.
 Listening to the songs is an elysian experience, which transcends us into a meditative state.

 Willy Wagtail Spirit Animal

 Those who possess willy wagtail as their spirit animal are fearless warriors.
 Willing to take on anything to protect the family and his territory.
 Even the king kookaburra or Crow will cop a serving from willy if they come too close to his home.
 Willy wagtail often appears for fathers having a hard time adjusting to newfound fatherhood.